 2.3 Infill Soil

 - Infill material shall be site excavated soils when approved by the on-site soils engineer unless otherwise specified in the drawings.
 Unsuitable soils for backfill (heavy clays or organic soils) shall not be used in the reinforced soil mass.
-Fine grained cohesive soils (φ<31) may be used in wall construction, but additional backfilling, compaction and water management efforts are required.
-Poorly graded sands, expansive clays and/or soils with a plasticity index (PI) >20 or a liquid limit (LL) >40 should not be used in wall construction.
+Fine grained cohesive soils (ф less than 31° (Ref)) may be used in wall construction, but additional backfilling, compaction and water management efforts are required..
+Poorly graded sands, expansive clays and/or soils with a plasticity index (PI) greater than 20 or a liquid limit (LL) greater than 40 should not be used in wall construction.
+Poorly graded sands, expansive clays and/or soils with a plasticity index (PI) greater than 20 or a liquid limit (LL) greater than 40 should not be used in wall construction.

-- The infill soil used must meet or exceed the designed friction angle and description noted on the design cross sections, and must be free of debris and consist of one of the following inorganic USCS soil types: GP, GW, SW, SP meeting the following gradation as determined in accordance with ASTM D422.
+- The infill soil used must meet or exceed the designed friction angle and description noted on the design cross sections, and must be free of debris and consist of one of the following inorganic USCS soil types: GP, GW, SW, SP, GP-GM or SP-SM meeting the following gradation as determined in accordance with ASTM D422.